-I covered the cake with Seven Minute (7 Minute) icing, but because I raced through the process and got my double boiler too hot, my Seven Minute Icing was done in five and it started crusting over in the pan.
+I covered the cake with Seven Minute (7 Minute) icing, but raced through the process and got my double boiler too hot.
+My Seven Minute Icing was done in five and it started crusting over in the pan.
 Luckily I managed to spackle it onto the cake and in the end we all enjoyed it.

 Here’s the original recipe along with the article.
 The recipe doesn’t say when to add the salt and it also recommends using ¾ teaspoon of fine salt, which I guess means Diamond Crystals red box.
 If you only have Morton Kosher blue box salt, just use a scant ½ teaspoon.